pepkit/looper/docs/faq.md

 ## What's the difference between `looper` and `pypiper`?

-They complement one another, constituting a comprehensive pipeline management system. [`pypiper`](http://pypiper.readthedocs.io) builds pipelines to process individual samples. [`looper`](http://looper.readthedocs.io) operates groups of samples (as in a project), submitting the appropriate pipeline(s) to a cluster or server (or running them locally).
+[`pypiper`](http://pypiper.readthedocs.io) is a more traditional workflow-building framework; it helps you build pipelines to process individual samples. [`looper`](http://looper.readthedocs.io) is completely pipeline-agnostic, and has nothing to do with individual processing steps; it operates groups of samples (as in a project), submitting the appropriate pipeline(s) to a cluster or server (or running them locally).
 The two projects are independent and can be used separately, but they are most powerful when combined.
+They complement one another, together constituting a comprehensive pipeline management system.

 ## Why isn't a sample being processed by a pipeline (`Not submitting, flag found: ['*_<status>.flag']`)?